 Premiere ranked this movie as number one on its "The 50 Greatest Comedies Of All Time" list in 2006.
 (It should be noted that this list was ranked chronologically, so this movie's number one ranking only reflects that it is the oldest movie on the list.)

-One of the street scenes in the sequence in which Harold attempts to get back to work after being "kidnapped" in the laundry van was filmed opposite the M. Kantor Furniture Company.
-According to the 1926 Los Angeles phone directory, the company was founded in 1902, and their premises was located at 734-736 South Main St, Los Angeles.
+One of the street scenes in the sequence in which Harold Lloyd attempts to get back to work after being "kidnapped" in the laundry van was filmed opposite the M. Kantor Furniture Company.
+According to the 1926 Los Angeles phone directory, the company was founded in 1902, and their premises were located at 734-736 South Main St, Los Angeles.

 8 of 12 found this interesting Interesting? |